 - Only text fields from the geodatabase attribute table can be converted to TAGs in the output AutoCAD file.

-Note: To convert values from numeric fields in the attribute table, you will need to add new Text fields to the feature class attribute table, and calculate those numeric values into the new fields.
+Note: To convert values from numeric fields in the attribute table, add new Text fields to the feature class attribute table, and calculate these numeric values into the new fields.

 - Add the following fields with the indicated definitions to the attribute table of the data to be converted:

 - RefName, Text field, length sufficient to store the block name from the AutoCAD file.
-This field is populated with the name of the BLOCK the feature will be converted to.
+This field is populated with the name of the BLOCK the feature is converted to.

 The attribute fields in the geodatabase feature class must be populated with some values, using the field calculator in ArcMap.
 Every cell in the field must be populated.
 If the field is left blank, the TAG is not created for the BLOCK in the output AutoCAD file.
 If no value exists for the TAG, enter an X, or a 1, UNK, or any other alpha-numeric value on the keyboard.
 This step is important.
 For example, there are 2000 line features converted to AutoCAD format, and the Pipe_Diameter field must be attached to the lines in the output CAD file.
 If in the 1239th record of the attribute table, the cell with the diameter value is blank, none of the following records have the Pipe_Diameter TAG populated.

 Running Export to CAD on the feature class, each feature becomes a BLOCK in the DWG, and the values for each TAG are editable in AutoCAD using the ATTEDIT command.